 Conclusion:

-This standard update is not a sudden tightening of regulations, but rather a key milestone in the digital evolution of conformity assessment.
-It does not change the logic of determining the validity of certifications, but it restructures the way qualification information is transmitted and its reliable path.
-Currently, it is more appropriate to understand it as a guide for building compliance capabilities over the next 12-24 months.
-Enterprises should start with "verification accessibility" and gradually upgrade their official website technology and build cross-institutional data collaboration mechanisms, avoiding equating simple technology adaptation with mere plugin installation.
+This standards update is not a sudden regulatory escalation, but rather a key milestone in the digital evolution of conformity assessment.
+It does not change the logic for determining the validity of certification itself, but it reconstructs the way qualification information is transmitted and the path of trustworthiness.
+At present, it is more appropriate to understand it as a reminder to build compliance capabilities over the next 12–24 months.
+Enterprises should take “verification accessibility” as the starting point and advance official website technical upgrades and cross-institutional data coordination mechanisms in phases, avoiding the simplistic equation of technical adaptation with plugin installation.

-The following aspects require continued monitoring: the official opening date of the CNAS dynamic verification API, and the progress of customs or market supervision departments in various target markets in adopting the standard.
+Items pending continuous observation: the official opening time of the CNAS dynamic verification API, and the progress of references to this standard by customs or market regulatory authorities in target markets.

 Related Articles